kiwicom/orbit/packages/orbit-components/src/InputField/README.md

 - The `error` prop overwrites the `help` prop, due to higher priority.

-- The color of the label will turn into cloud shade when the InputField has some filled value.

 - You can use `string` for currency InputField, or `React.Node` for InputField with icon.

 - If you want to use `ButtonLink` as suffix for the `InputField`, use `transparent` prop for the `ButtonLink`, e.g.: